openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_gui.rst

  Verify that user can enabled.
 Enable NSXv plugin by click on check box ‘NSXv  plugin’.
  Verify that all labels of NSXv plugin section have same font style and color.
  Verify that all elements of NSXv plugin section are vertical aligned.

+**Expected result**

-All elements of NSXv plugin section are required GUI regiments.
+All elements of NSXv plugin section meets the requirements.